Found: The 5 Best Fry Pans For Safe High-Heat Cookin'

 The secret to a healthy char?
 Start with an oil that can be exposed to high heat without burning (a general rule of thumb is that oils with more saturated and monounsaturated fats—such as avocado oil, olive oil, and unrefined coconut oil—tend to be better for cooking than ones like canola or grapeseed oil), and make sure your fry pan can withstand higher temps.

-What should you look for in a fry pan to make sure it doesn't emit chemicals at high temps?
+What to look for in a pan to make sure it's safe to use at high heat:

 There's some controversy about how damaging PTFE and PFOA compounds actually are to our health, and more research needs to be done on their impact.
 However, we do know that these oil- and water-based chemicals are really persistent in our environment and could damage ecosystems over time.

 Luckily these days it's easy to find pans designed to reach high temperatures without emitting potentially dangerous chemicals.
-Here are a few options that can stand the heat:
+Here are a few stainless steel, cast-iron, and nonstick options that can stand the heat:

 2. Calphalon Stainless-Steel Fry Pan